pupil-labs/pupil-docs/alpha-lab/tag-aligner/index.md

 Be sure to check out our AlphaLab article about how to [Map Gaze Onto a 3D Model of an Environment](https://docs.pupil-labs.com/alpha-lab/nerfs/) using Neural Radiance Fields.

 ::: tip
-Need assistance with aligning your AprilTags or applying the transformations to your RIM recordings?
+Need assistance with aligning your AprilTags or applying the transformations to your Reference Image Mapper recordings?
 Or do you have something more custom in mind?
 Reach out to us via email at [info@pupil-labs.com](mailto:info@pupil-labs.com), on our [Discord server](https://pupil-labs.com/chat/), or visit our [Support Page](https://pupil-labs.com/products/support/) for dedicated support options.
 :::